Muzzie3/Spaced-Repetition/README.md

 ## Available Commands

 Note: You cannot run the server without a database URL and OAuth2 client secret, which I'm obviously not giving away.
-Instead of trying to get those, I suggest simply redirecting HTTP requests by changing ```proxy``` in the package.json to the Heroku server I have running at ```https://spaced-repetition-online.herokuapp.com```
+You will need to obtain those yourself, or you could instead simply redirect HTTP requests by changing ```proxy``` in package.json to the Heroku server I have running at ```https://spaced-repetition-online.herokuapp.com```

 In the project directory, you can run: